paulkienitz/SPARE/spare05 README.md

 If the server is using HTTP 2 and sent no message, SPARE may substitute a generic message such as "HTTP status ###", where ### is the httpStatus number.
 For other errors it can be any explanatory text.
 If the content is downloaded but does not contain an ID that matches `contentElementID`, it will be “SPARE could not find element '\_\_\_' in downloaded content”, where \_\_\_ is the ID you provided.
-If there is no `httpStatus` and an internal error occurs, this may be set to the name of the error class that was thrown, such as `ReferenceError`
+If there is no `httpStatus` and an internal error occurs, this may be set to the name of the error class that was thrown, such as `ReferenceError`.

 > `isSPARE` is set to `true`, to help identify SPARE errors if they end up in a general-purpose error handler.